A Wondrous Place: In the Enchanted Forest

 As the Nautilus is submerged into another realm, Nemo and Liam inform Hook that Gideon has taken the blood of the Kraken that was needed to return to Storybrooke, so Hook suggests that they hunt down the squid.
 At the same time, Jasmine and Aladdin search for Agrabah, when she discovers a ring in her pocket after she had wished to find Agrabah.
 They later continue the journey on boat, when they come across the Kraken, and are saved by Hook.
 It turned out that the compass from the Nautilus can lead them to a person whose heart is filled with revenge.
 This gives Hook an idea to help track down Jafar, who might still have the ability to help him return to Storybrooke.
 However, the Kraken also caused critical damage to the Nautilus, but Jasmine uses her second wish to send them to Jafar's pinpointed location, Hangman Island.

 After they part ways with Nemo and Liam, Hook, Aladdin, and Jasmine encounters Ariel, who had a vase-like lamp that contains Jafar, who is now a genie.
 When Jasmine summons Jafar, it only ends up freeing him, since he found a way to break his genie curse while imprisoned, before going on to knock out the others with magic.
-Jafar tells Jasmine that he no longer wants anything from her, only vengeance on those responsible for his imprisonment (Cyrus and Alice, from Once Upon a Time in Wonderland).
+Jafar tells Jasmine that he no longer wants anything from her, only vengeance on those responsible for his imprisonment.
+(Note: As depicted in the Once Upon a Time in Wonderland episode "And They Lived...")
 Jafar goes on to mock each of them, calling Aladdin "battle-broken" and "weeping".
 At Jasmine's insistence, he tells her what happened to her kingdom, but only because the answer amused him - Agrabah was trapped inside the ring that she just wished up.
 Jafar then mocks Jasmine's past failure and inability to save her people, before demanding that Jasmine give him the ring.
 Jasmine, now emboldened, discovers a way to save her kingdom, as she turned Jafar into a walking staff using the magic powder, much to Jafar's shock.
 Then, she kisses Aladdin, thus freeing him from his genie curse, and causing the entire kingdom of Agrabah to re-materialize from the ring.
 Afterwards, Ariel helps Hook find a way to communicate with Emma, by giving him a seashell that can allow him to call her across realms.
 Hook uses the seashell, and he's able to reach Emma successfully, vowing that he'll had never meant to leave her, and that he'll find a way to return to her.